Take The Salesforce DevOps Assessment to determine where you are in your DevOps journey and how you can take the next step.

 You have a well thought through sandbox strategy.
 Every developer and admin has their own sandbox and they are committing regularly to integration, staging and UAT environments upstream.
 You’re probably not using scratch orgs but you looked at them and decided it was better to wait until Lightning Developer Pro Sandboxes go GA.
-Maybe you’re even in the pilot for LDPS.

 Source control is a breeze for you.
 All of your devs and admins are committing regularly into source control.
 Nothing in your orgs isn’t properly tracked in your source control system.
 Deployments are driven from source control, and if there was ever an issue in production you could rollback quickly and easily without breaking a sweat.